 How to make Koraishutir Kochuri

-3: Grind to a semi coarse paste without adding any water.
+3. Grind to a semi coarse paste, without adding any water.

 Making Koraishutir Kochuri

-8: Make lemon sized balls from the dough.
+8. Make lemon sized balls from the dough.
 Apply oil on both sides of a ball and roll into a small circle.
 Place the peas stuffing ball on the dough.

-9: Gather the edges and bring them all together in the center.
+9. Gather the edges and bring them all together in the center.
 Join the edges and flatten them on the dough.

-11: Heat oil in a kadai or pan.
-Gently drop the kachori in medium hot oil.
+11. Gently drop the kachori in medium hot oil.
 The oil should not be too hot or at a low temperature.

-13: With a slotted spoon, turn over and fry the other side.
+13. With a slotted spoon, turn over and fry the other side.

-14: These kachoris are creamish white when fried due to the all purpose flour.
-So they don’t become browned like kachoris made from whole wheat flour.
+14. These kachoris are creamish white when fried due to the all-purpose flour.
+So, they don’t become browned like kachoris made of whole wheat flour.
+Remove from a slotted spoon when both sides are crisp and done.
+Drain Koraishutir Kochuri on paper towels.
+Prepare the remaining kachoris in the same way.

-15: Serve koraishutir kochuri just plain or with aloor dum or cholar dal.
+15. Serve Koraishutir Kochuri just plain or with aloor dum or cholar dal.

 Please be sure to rate the recipe in the recipe card or leave a comment below if you have made it.
 For more vegetarian inspirations, Sign Up for my emails or follow me on Instagram, Youtube, Facebook, Pinterest or Twitter.